llpo/mathepa/README.md

 I needed some users to be able to enter mathematical formulas through a form and save them in a database.
-Furthermore, I wanted to be able to compute those formulas somewhere in the back-end.
+Furthermore, I wanted to be able to compute those formulas in the back-end.
 The problem of that is having to use directly a dangerous function as _[eval][1]_.

-Mathepa acts as a proxy and should be used in both directions, before saving data or process input, as validator, and after fetching data, as evaluator instead using directly _[eval][1]_.
+Mathepa acts as a proxy and should be used in both directions, before saving data or processing input, as validator, and after fetching data, as evaluator instead using directly _[eval][1]_.

 [1]: http://php.net/eval